na-na-hi/renget/archive/pmdg_questions.md

 ##Question archive (questions used in previous threads)
 Newer questions are at the top of the list

+>If you became a Pokemon and could use moves, would you go full anime and do poses and call out your attack names, or be more subtle and "normal" about it?
+>If your partner ends up being your least favorite Pokemon, how would you deal in that situation?
+>Do Ice-types enjoy cold food?
+Do they ever get brain freeze?
+>Do you savescum if you lose?

 >Are Pokemon pigeonholed or typecast into careers based on their species?
 For example, are all Hitmonchan expected to become martial artists?
 >At some mystery dungeons, there is money and treasure.
 Once they are claimed, do treasures "respawn" or "restock"?
 If not, where did it all come from in the first place, or were the items just warped from somewhere else?